 My guitar supplies used to be everywhere.
 After far too many years of losing tools I finally came up with a way of managing everything in one easy-to-carry case.
 At the time I didn't realize there are already cases like that on the market, and they are pretty affordable.
 I could have saved myself some aggravation by simply grabbing one of those.

 These neat and handy little kits should help them stay more organized.
 Some even come with cleaners and polishes too, which are very useful.
-Everything has it's compartment to store it in, and the case is small enough to fit in gig bag.
+Everything has a compartment to store it in, and the case is small enough to fit in a gig bag.

 Guitar players need something to play, and tablature songbooks with lots of songs in them can keep them busy for months.
 Tablature is a simple, universal way for guitar players to understand the notes on the guitar, so even if they do not read music they can easily understand a tab book.